 As of January 31, 2024, we had U.S. federal and state net operating loss carryforwards of \$690.4 million and \$602.2 million, respectively.
-The U.S. federal net operating loss does not expire since all balances relate to losses incurred after January 1, 2018, whereas state net operating loss will start expiring in 2026, respectively.
+The U.S. federal net operating loss does not expire since all balances relate to losses incurred in tax years beginning after December 31, 2017, whereas state net operating losses will start expiring in 2026, respectively.
 Limitations imposed by the applicable jurisdictions on our ability to utilize net operating loss carryforwards could cause income taxes to be paid earlier than would be paid if such limitations were not in effect and could cause such net operating loss carryforwards to expire unused, in each case reducing or eliminating the benefit of such net operating loss carryforwards.
+For example, recently enacted California legislation limits the use of state net operating loss carryforwards for tax years beginning on or after January 1, 2024 and before January 1, 2027.
 Furthermore, we may not be able to generate sufficient taxable income to utilize our net operating loss carryforwards before they expire.
 If any of these events occur, we may not derive some or all of the expected benefits from our net operating loss carryforwards.